March 21st is World Down Syndrome Day (WDSD). A global awareness day for Down syndrome. (October is Down Syndrome Awareness Month).

 - Did you know that most people with Down syndrome have low muscle tone?
 Children with DS have varying developmental delays and/or medical issues.
 While the severity of these delays varies from person to person, the most common is low muscle tone.
 What does that mean?
 Well, in my daughter’s case, that means that she walks flat-footed, and we regularly remind her to walk with her “quiet feet.”
-She is just now (at five years old) able to jump off the ground.
+She also likes to sleep folded in half.
+No joke, she folds over like a clam shell and for her, that is comfortable!
 Her balance is different than her brothers.
 She now runs better and faster because she has strengthened her muscles through physical therapy.
 She eventually accomplishes these milestones, it just takes her a little longer, and she has to work even harder.

 - The R-word is so outdated and very offensive.
 There are so many other adjectives out there that you could use to describe something.
 Please try to eliminate this word from your vernacular.
 Teach your kids that it is not an acceptable word to describe a person, an object, or anything.
 I urge you to think about what you’re saying and what it means.
 Is there ever a good time to use it?
 No. There may not be anyone around at the time that you wouldn’t necessarily say it in front of, but there could be people around that may love someone with a disability.
 Please remember that.

 One of the fun traditions for WDSD is to wear bright, silly, or crazy socks to show your support.
 Wear your most colorful, fun, or even mismatched socks to celebrate our differences.

 How You Can Participate in World Down Syndrome Day: